ReadFromUrl

 Limitations

 The function waits until the full request from the server has been received.
 It does not respond to Ctrl+Break.
-Some requests (usually if there is a problem), may take a while to time out before you can return to using Analytica.
+Some requests (e.g. if there is a problem), may take a while to time out before you can return to using Analytica.

-On computers that aren't always connected to the internet, and need to dial up a modem or other connection to obtain access, the function does nothing to attempt to establish a connection.
+On computers that aren't always connected to the internet, or need to dial up a modem or other connection to obtain access, the function does nothing to attempt to establish a connection.
 It will simply fail with an error.

 Several possible error conditions return a cryptic message with only an error code number.

-The function cannot be used to access file system files, e.g., you can't use a url starting with "file://...".
+It cannot access file system files, e.g., you can't use a url starting with "file://...".

 History